rockset/rockset-load/README.md

 ## Naming
 It is best practice to name all of these elements in the configuration file:
 - the overall test in `test_name`
-- each query set in `query_set[].name`
-- each query in a query set in `query_set[].queries[].name`
+- each query in a query set in `queries[].name`

 Naming everything sensibly is important for understanding the output since some information is reported for individual queries and some is reported as summarized for multilpe queries.

-If you only have a single query set as part of the test, it's likely your `test_name` and `query_set[0].name` will be the same or similar.
+If you only have a single query set as part of the test, it's likely your `test_name` and `queries[0].name` will be the same or similar.

-## Query Sets
+## Queries
-A query set (`query_set`) is a list of queries that you want to execute concurrently.
-You may have multiple query sets - all will (currently) run concurrently.
-Having mutilpe query sets is unlikely, but supported.
+The query set (`queries`) is a list of queries that you want to execute as a logical group.

-You can specify multilpe queries for each query set, using yaml notation, under the `query_set[].queries` attribute.
+You can specify multilpe queries for each query set, using yaml notation, under the `queries` attribute.
 Information about the exectuion of each query will be displayed as well as a summary of the time taken to execute all queries in the query set.

-Currently there is no support for executing queries in a query set serially, but that is planned.

 You can mix `sql` queries and `lambda` queries in a query set, but each query requires one or the other value to be set.